Karan-Manhas/Random-Colour-Generator/README.md

 # Random-Colour-Generator
-Using simple javascript to generate random colours.
+Using basic javascript to generate random colours.
+Definitely a work in progress.
+Need some actual CSS for sure.